Public health notice: Outbreak of Salmonella infections linked to various brands of pistachios and pistachio-containing products

 Investigation summary

-There are 52 laboratory-confirmed cases of Salmonella Havana and Salmonella Mbandaka illness linked to this outbreak in:
+There are 62 laboratory-confirmed cases of Salmonella Havana, Salmonella Mbandaka, and Salmonella Meleagridis illness linked to this outbreak in:

 - Manitoba (1)

-People became sick between early March and mid-July 2025.
+People became sick between early March and early August 2025.
 Of the cases reported, ten people have been hospitalized and there have been no deaths.
 People who became sick are between 2 and 89 years of age.
-The majority of sick individuals are female (75%).
+The majority of sick individuals are female (76%).

 Many people who became sick reported eating pistachios, and products containing pistachios, such as Dubai-style chocolate and pastry products.
-The outbreak strains of Salmonella that made people sick were found in samples of the recalled Habibi brand pistachios.
+The outbreak strains of Salmonella that made people sick were found in samples of the recalled Habibi brand pistachios and samples of the recalled Dubai brand Pistachio & Knafeh Milk Chocolate.
 The investigation is ongoing and it is possible that additional sources may be identified.

 More recent illnesses may continue to be reported because there is a period between when a person becomes sick and when the illness is reported to public health officials.
 It can take more than a month from the time someone gets sick, sees a doctor, gets tested, and has their results confirmed.
 For this outbreak, the illness reporting period is between 15 and 55 days after illness onset.